 Duplicating a CPA Commission

 If you wish to set a CPA commission for an affiliate that is similar to one that you have already set, you can duplicate a CPA commission.
-This is most useful for vendors who are setting commissions by Select Products and have several commission amounts set.
+This is most useful for sellers who are setting commissions by Select Products and have several commission amounts set.
 Note: Because commission amounts are set uniquely per affiliate, amounts are not carried over when a CPA commission is duplicated.

 To duplicate a CPA commission, click the dropdown icon and select Duplicate from the menu.